nettersrl/cli/README.md

 This program behaves just like every other CLI program: prints the main output in *stdout* and the errors in *stderr*.
 The program prints the events in realtime and returns the result when the process is finished.

 Under the hood we use HTTP and socket.io (websockets) to catch events in realtime from the backend.
-Feel free to reproduce this program in your favourite programming language or just spawn it!
+Feel free to reproduce and port this program in your favourite programming language or just spawn it using your favourite I/O library!

 Also, the program supports two types of authentication:
 - JWT based: this allows you to authenticate using your credentials and your token